graph-paper-org/app-template/docs/development.md

 ## Development

-Run `npm install` to install all dependencies.
+First, run `npm install` to install all dependencies.

-Run `npm run dev` to run this project in development mode.
+Then, run `npm run dev` to run this project in development mode.
 Run `npm run storybook` to run Storybook, which demonstrates how components can be used.

 ### Code quality

-To automatically benefit from the code quality tools that are included with this project, install editor plugins for [EditorConfig](https://editorconfig.org/), [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [Svelte](https://svelte.dev/).
+To automatically benefit from the code quality tools that are included with this project, use an editor (such as [Visual Studio Code](https://code.visualstudio.com/)) with plugins for [EditorConfig](https://editorconfig.org/), [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), and [Svelte](https://svelte.dev/).